debkbanerji/like/README.md

 ## Starting The Application in a Development Environment

-You can start a development server by running `npm start` and navigating to `http://localhost:4200/` The app will automatically reload if you change any of the source files.
+You can start a development server by running `npm develop` and navigating to `http://localhost:4200/` The app will automatically reload if you change any of the source files.
 Note that this is simply a wrapper around `ng serve`.

 ## Building The Application